wyattferguson/pattern/README.md

 # :snake: Modern Cookiecutter Python Project

 This is a modern, opinionated, cookiecutter template for your next Python project.
 Included is modern tooling and dependencies with sensible rules and settings.
-Also included is all the boilerplate documentation and project extras you would need to create good foundation for your next open source project.
+Also included is all the boilerplate documentation and project extras you would need to create good foundation for your next python project.

 ## Setup New Project